open-orchestra/open-orchestra-docs/en/cookbook/navigation_panel_entry.rst

 Of course, all yaml should be loaded, for example, in the Dependency Injection Extension of your bundle (`Symfony Dependency Injection Extension`_).

-Argument ``reference`` specifies a nickname for your entry.
+``reference`` specifies a nickname for your entry.
 One of the purposes of this argument is to use this nickname to attach another menu entry at this entry.

-Argument ``300`` specifies an order for your entry.
+``300`` specifies an order for your entry.
 A lower value will be displayed first.

-The tag ``open_orchestra_backoffice.navigation_panel.strategy`` specifies that this service defines a menu entry.
+``open_orchestra_backoffice.navigation_panel.strategy`` specifies that this service defines a menu entry.

 Second Level Menu
 ~~~~~~~~~~~~~~~~~